 Lignin is suitable for producing biomaterials since it contains significantly more carbon than oxygen.
 This highly complex material is very stable and resistant to pressure as well as bacterial and fungal degradation.
 Lignin can be combined with natural fibres and natural additives into a fibre composite material (ARBOFORM®).
 It is even possible to produce formulations containing conventional polymers (ARBOBLEND®).
 Laborie's idea is to synthesise a largely nature-based material and recombine lignin with cellulose in a similar way to wood, something that has been happening for millions of years.
 LIGNOSIT is a scientific concept in which the two wood components are brought into a liquid phase and subsequently dried, resulting in a firm composite with good mechanical and physical characteristics.

 The liquid intermediate phase could ideally be used for 3D printing.
 The biggest challenge is to achieve a viscoelastic consistency that allows the material to be pressed through the printer nozzles.
 Moreover, two substances of different solubility that do not mix voluntarily must be brought together in water.
 In this initially liquid-crystalline ratio of the two components, the cellulose nanocrystals provide the framework that facilitates the orientation of lignin molecules along the crystalline nanocrystals.
 "If the solvent is removed or another one used, or if the temperature changes, the liquid becomes a flexible and solid material," Laborie says, "then we can give it a shape."
 The hope is that the uniformly defined orientation of the cellulose nanocrystals will help harness the material.
 The question is, up to what proportion of lignin allows the composite to remain in the liquid-crystalline phase in which it can be processed?
-Initial results show that a nanocomposite involving the model molecule vanillin, the monomer of lignin, remains together with the cellulose in the desired organisation.
+Initial results show that a nanocomposite involving the model molecule vanillin remains together with the cellulose in the desired organisation.
 The mediator between lignin and cellulose is not yet a completely natural product, but a first step towards bioplastics has been taken.

 In future, platform chemicals will increasingly be produced from raw materials containing lignocellulose.
 Scientists are also thinking of using carbon fibres for lignin applications, which are of major interest for automotive, aircraft and bicycle construction.
 Carbon fibres must have a minimum amount of carbon, which is abundant in lignin.
 Of course, it is preferable for these fibres to be produced from renewable raw materials.
 Because it is ecologically safe, lignin can be an excellent alternative to phenols and formaldehydes in fillers and binders.